-Video poker is a favorite for players in both land-based and online casinos.
-And you don’t have to look far to see why.
-These graphic-rich, enjoyable casino games are fairly easy and straightforward to play.
+Video poker is a favorite among players both online and offline and it’s no surprise why.
+These enjoyable games feature-rich graphics and are fairly easy and straightforward to play.

-At the very core, video poker is somewhat similar to slots.
-They are both reel-based games with pay tables, symbols, jackpots, bonus rounds and other special features.
-Unlike slots which are games of chance, however, video poker is typically strategy-based.
+At the heart of it all, video poker is fairly similar to slots.
+Both are reel-based games that have pay tables, symbols, jackpots, bonus rounds, and other special features.
+The main difference between slots and video poker is that slots are a game of chance whereas video poker is typically strategy-based.

-You are five times more likely to hit a video poker jackpot than that of an online slot.
-So, if you are thinking of ditching online slots for something better and more rewarding, look no further than video poker.
+Did you know that you are 500% more likely to hit a jackpot playing video poker than playing online slots?
+If you’re thinking of leaving online slots in favor of something that’s more rewarding than online slots, look no further than video poker.

-There’s a small catch, though.
-You need to learn video poker strategy to take full advantage of the excellent odds.
-If you go on a hunch or gut instinct, you will leak oodles of cash to the casino.
+Given its higher player odds and straightforward gameplay, there’s one small catch.
+You’ll need to learn video poker strategy to take full advantage of the excellent odds.
+If you go by hunches or with your gut, you’ll be forking over boatloads of cash to the casino.

-That’s why we have put together this guide to help you learn how to play and win at video poker.
+That’s why we assembled this comprehensive guide to help you learn how to play and win at video poker.

 What is Video Poker?